 Any one of the 40 colleges on this list is a fine choice for a student who wishes to attend a university with a charitable ethos.
 But it’s also possible that none of the colleges below is right for you.
 If that’s the case, then this list can still be a vital resource.
 Every entry has a detailed summary of which charities the college has formed and why it was able to create them.
 These have been included so that you can compare them to your own college options.
 If any of your potential colleges are approaching charitable work with the same passion as the 40 below, then that’s a strong sign that they’re fantastic colleges to attend.

-The colleges in this ranking have been sourced from a number of areas.
+The colleges in this ranking have been sourced from several areas.
 Articles that list the best charity work on a college campus, the best charities in general and the best charities that are student-run formed the basis of our research.
 After sourcing the colleges from these lists, we conducted further research into the colleges themselves.
 This was done so that we could identify the factors that were key to the creation and success of the charities.

 Our full list of sources is as follows: